quickapps/cms/plugins/Search/README.rst

 Fallback Operators
 ~~~~~~~~~~~~~~~~~~

-When an operator is detected in the given search criteria but no operator callable
+When an operator is detected in the given search criteria but no operator
-was defined using ``addSearchOperator()``, then
+callable was defined using ``addSearchOperator()``, then
-``Search.operator<OperatorName>`` event will be triggered, so other
+``Search.operator<OperatorName>`` event will be globally triggered, so other
 plugins may respond and handle any undefined operator.
-For example, given the search
+For example, given the
-criteria below, lets suppose ``date`` operator **was not defined** early:
+search criteria below, lets suppose ``date`` operator **was not defined** early:

 ::